Saudi Arabia citizens are required to obtain a visa, whether visiting Indonesia for leisure, business, or other purposes.

 Application Process for Indonesian Visas

 Securing the appropriate visa is essential for a smooth visit to Bali.
-Saudi nationals can obtain an Indonesian visa through a straightforward online procedure at https://evisa.imigrasi.go.id/ that involves the steps below:
+Saudi nationals can obtain an Indonesian Electronic Visa on Arrival through a straightforward online procedure that involves the steps below:

 Alternatively, Saudi travelers may choose to apply in person at the Indonesian Embassy or Consulate in Saudi Arabia prior to departure.